pcsandford/common-style/README.md

 *Use of this software is governed by the GPLv3 license (available in the LICENSE file).*

 ## Introduction
 Common CSS styling to be shared across Rise Vision apps, widgets and components.
-The style guide is plublished as github pages is available as reference documentation for all Rise Vision UI-components:
+The style guide is published as github pages is available as reference documentation for all Rise Vision UI-components:
 **http://rise-vision.github.io/style-guide**